HRI-EU/Rcs/README.md

  - USE_EIGEN3: Use the Eigen3 library.
 This will compile in a number of additional linear algebra functions (See Rcs_eigen3.h for details)
  - ENABLE_DEBUG_MACROS: This option enables logging macros that allow to log information on different debug levels (such as RLOG).
 If disabled, all these conditional logs are not compiled into the binaries.
 This usually leads to faster programs, however with the drawback of loosing the information if something goes wrong.
 The default is ON.
  - ENABLE_C++11: This option sets the corresponding flag so that all code is compiled with the C++11 support.
 It is not needed from the code, but might be necessary for binary compatibility if other code is compiled for C++11.
 The default is OFF.
+ - HEADLESS_BUILD: Build only RcsCore and RcsPhysics, and leave out all graphics and Gui related classes.
+If no graphics and Gui libraries are present on the system, you need to call cmake -DHEADLESS_BUILD=TRUE.
+The default is OFF.

 ## Project structure